guidoeco/gb-path-locations/README.md

 # GB Path Locations

 The British railway timetable works on TIPLOCs but where many of these are isn't always clear.
-This project creates a `location-
+Of about 6,568 TIPLOCs in a working timetable this collact a `location-report.tsv` file containing longitude and latitude for about 6,437 (131 missing locations) corresponding to about 0.022% of allocated TIPLOC-paths.

 ## Overview